tharidlynn/gdelt/setup/README.md

 <img src="../img/vpc.png" width="500" />

 ## Terraform
 Every resource has been wrapped as the module for easiness and management.
-Besides, `makefile` is used to manage state easier than manual duck typing.
+Besides, `makefile` is used to manage Terrafrom states which is easier than manual duck typing.

 Terraform has 3 steps: